What Does OSCA Stand For?

 Do Students Save Money by Being in OSCA?

-Additionally, OSCA’s sister organization, OSCA Foundation, has a scholarship program, through which members of OSCA can apply to have either half or all of their bill subsidized by OF.
+Additionally, OSCA’s sister organization, OSCA Foundation (OF), has a Scholarship program, through which members of OSCA are eligible to apply to have part or all of their bill subsidized by OF.

 Will my financial aid be reduced if I’m in OSCA?